manozzing/CEE-451-Coding-Problems/README.md

 # CEE-451-Coding-Problems
-Julia code for coding problems on CEE 451.
-This repository will be deleted after Fall 2021.
+Julia code for coding problems on CEE 451 in Fall 2021.